Corporate Governance Guidelines

 - Board Access to Management.
 Members of the Board will have access to Google’s management and employees as needed to fulfill their duties.
 Furthermore, the Board encourages management to, from time to time, bring managers into meetings of the Board who: (a) can provide additional insight into the items being discussed because of personal involvement in these areas, and/or (b) are managers with future potential that senior management believes should be given exposure to the Board.

-- Code of Ethics.
+- Code of Conduct.
 Google has adopted a Code of Conduct to provide guidelines for the ethical conduct by directors, officers and employees.
 The Code of Conduct is posted on Google’s website.

 - Engaging Experts.
 The Board and each committee of the Board will have the authority to obtain advice, reports or opinions from internal and external counsel and expert advisers and will have the power to hire, at the expense of Google, legal, financial and other advisers as they may deem necessary or appropriate, without consulting with, or obtaining approval from, management of Google in advance.

 - Minimum Stock Ownership Requirement.
-In an effort to more closely align the interests of our directors and senior management with those of our stockholders, each director and senior officer will be required to meet the following minimum stock ownership requirements: (i) each director shall own at least 500 shares of Google stock; (ii) our Founders, Chief Executive Officer, and our Executive Chairman shall own at least 20,000 shares of Google stock; and (iii) our Senior Vice Presidents shall own at least 5,500 shares of Google stock.
-Our directors shall have two years from the date they became a director of Google to come into compliance with these ownership requirements.
-Our Founders, Chief Executive Officer, Executive Chairman, and Senior Vice Presidents shall have five years from the later of (x) the date of approval of these guidelines or (y) the date they assumed such roles at Google to come into compliance with these ownership requirements.
+In an effort to more closely align the interests of our directors and senior management with those of our stockholders, each director and senior officer will be required to meet the following minimum stock ownership requirements: (i) each director shall own shares of Google stock equal in value to at least $750,000 (Seven Hundred and Fifty Thousand Dollars); (ii) our Founders, Chief Executive Officer, and our Executive Chairman shall own shares of Google stock equal in value to at least $14,000,000 (Fourteen Million Dollars); and (iii) our Senior Vice Presidents shall own shares of Google stock equal in value to at least $4,000,000 (Four Million Dollars).
+Our directors shall have five years from the date they became a director of Google to come into compliance with these ownership requirements.
+Our Founders, Chief Executive Officer, Executive Chairman, and Senior Vice Presidents shall have five years from the later of (x) March 12, 2012 or (y) the date they assumed such roles at Google to come into compliance with these ownership requirements.
+Google advisors who don't receive annual equity grants are exempt from the minimum ownership requirements for Senior Vice Presidents set forth above.
+Compliance with the minimum stock ownership level will be determined on the date when the grace period set forth above expires, and annually on each December 31 thereafter, by multiplying the number of shares held by each director and senior officer and the average closing price of those shares during the preceding month.

 - Committee Proceedings.
 The Chair of each committee of the Board will, in